Follow TV Tropes

 • After the reveal that Glory has a spell to prevent anyone remembering her and Ben turning into each other, fans started making comments asking if there was a "connection" between Ben and Glory.

-• Doctor Who: Series 6 (2011) introduced the Silence, a religious order of creepy humanoids.
+• Series 6 (2011) introduced the Silence, a religious order of creepy humanoids.
 Once anyone looks away from a Silent, they forget about them.
 However, these aliens use post-hypnotic suggestions.
-Many commenters act like they've never seen the Silence but remember what they said; it went as far as videos of the Apollo 11 moon landing, a major plot point in the episode "Day of the Moon".
+Many commenters act like they've never seen the Silence but remember what they said; it went as far as videos of the Apollo 11 moon landing, a major plot point in the episode "Day of the Moon". note

 • In season 4 of The Expanse, Amos expresses his dislike for Murtry by calling him everything except "Murtry".
 Since Murtry is a Hate Sink, fans took to doing the same.
 They might even correct others using the wrong name, but the "corrections" are still never his actual name.

-• Game of Thrones: In Season 6, after murdering his own father to seize power for himself, Ramsay Bolton covers this up with the extremely flimsy cover story that Roose was "poisoned by his enemies", which isn't believed by anyone.
+• In Season 6, after murdering his own father to seize power for himself, Ramsay Bolton covers this up with the extremely flimsy cover story that Roose was "poisoned by his enemies", which isn't believed by anyone.
 Fans took to playing along by commiserating with Ramsay over his father's death and hoping he gets the chance to avenge his poisoning.

 • The Mandalorian: In Season 2, Mando and the rest of his friends agree to let Mayfeld go free as thanks for getting them crucial information from an Imperial refinery, under the cover story that he died in a botched escape from the base.
 Fans quickly began hailing him as a tragic martyr, staunchly denying any chance of his survival.